 Shell Game: The Virtual Boy Wario Land had one where Wario could gamble what coins he's collected.
 He had to choose the right container to get more coins out of two, three or four—the more containers he had to choose from, the higher the payout if the right one was chosen.

 Slasher Smile: Cractus and Spoiled Rotten, both from Wario Land 4.
+Wario himself for that matter.

-Sliding Scale Of Realistic Versus Fantastic: Between Fantastic and Surreal, usually borderline.
+Sliding Scale of Realistic Versus Fantastic: Between Fantastic and Surreal, usually borderline.
 Of course, it depends on the level and game.
 Some early games are fairly standard fantasy, and then you've got The Big Board, the Very Definitely Final Chapter, Doodle Woods and Fiery Cavern.
 You've got the fairly usual scale in enemies too, pirates and man eating plants?
 Fantastic or Unusual.
 Cuckoo Condor, Aerodent, Large Fry and Killer Dolphins?
 Definitely Surreal.
 That's without counting Wario's Woods or Wario Blast...

 Sliding Scale of Silliness Versus Seriousness: It doesn't just fall on the silly end, it pretty much defines it.
 Don't honestly expect ANYTHING to be treated dramatically, and expect some really, really weird characters and places.

-Stalked by the Bell: In Wario Land 4 and Shake It!, finishing a level required hitting a switch then running back to the level's start.
+In Wario Land 4 and Shake It!, finishing a level required hitting a switch then running back to the level's start.
 4 had a timer to get back, and if it ran out, your coins would be rapidly leeched away; if those ran out, the level ended in failure.
 Shake It! just gave you bonuses based on how quickly you got through the level.

-Story to Gameplay Ratio: Very low in most of the games.
+Story-to-Gameplay Ratio: Very low in most of the games.
 Heck, in the latest game, you don't have to see the intro or ending more than once, and after the first time it's just an optional extra to be viewed in a media room.

 Tremor Trampoline: Happens every time the screen shakes.
 Even Wario himself is capable of doing this to most of his enemies by Ground Pounding.
 However, in 3, he can't do this after first obtaining the ability to Ground Pound; he has to collect a certain power-up later on before being able to bounce his enemies like in 1 and 2.